 Breakfast: At the hotel.

-Morning: Our motorcoach will take us to El Rancho de las Golondrinas, a living history museum located on 200 acres in a rural farming valley just south of Santa Fe.
+Morning: We'll walk to the Santa Fe Farmers Market, which offers a variety of seasonal fruits, vegetables and produce, as well as cheese, breads, pastries, breakfast burritos and handcrafts.
+Our motorcoach will then take us to El Rancho de las Golondrinas, a living history museum located on 200 acres in a rural farming valley just south of Santa Fe.
 The museum, dedicated to the history, heritage and culture of 18th- and 19th-century New Mexico, opened in 1972.
 Original colonial buildings on the site date from the early 1700s.
 In addition, historic buildings from other parts of northern New Mexico have been reconstructed at Las Golondrinas.
 Villagers clothed in the styles of the times show how life was lived on the frontier in early New Mexico.

 Lunch: Plated meal at a local restaurant

 Afternoon: Returning to the hotel, we'll take part in a hands-on art class with an award-winning local artist.
 We'll learn how to decorate our own special piece of New Mexico folk art to take home with us.

 Evening: After returning to the hotel we'll share our favorite experiences and exchange farewells.

 Breakfast: At the hotel.
 This is the last meal included in the program.

 Morning: We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please be in touch via the Road Scholar Social Network, wherer you can share memories, pictures, and comments.
 Best wishes for all your journeys!